bsmith89/midas2-wiki/MIDAS.md

-# Metagenomic Intra-Species Diversity Analysis System 2.0
+# Metagenomic Intra-Species Diversity Analysis Subcommands

-MIDAS 2.0 is an integrated pipeline that estimate bacterial species abundance and strain-level genomic variation, including pan-gene content and SNPs analysis, using the UHGG dataset.
+The original [MIDAS tool](https://github.com/snayfach/MIDAS) is an integrated pipeline for estimating bacterial species abundance and strain-level genomic variation, including pan-gene content and SNPs analysis.
+Its analyses steps are run against a database of 5,926 bacterial species extracted from 30,000 genomes.

+The MIDAS subcommands in the IGGTOOLS package represent a reimplementation of the same analysis steps as the original [MIDAS tool](https://github.com/snayfach/MIDAS), but able to operate on the more comprehensive UHGG dataset, which consists of 4,644 gut-only species extracted from 286,997 genomes.

+Similar to the original MIDAS tool, the IGGTOOLS MIDAS subcommands presuppose a database construction step has already taken place.
+This construction step for IGGTOOLS and the UHGG dataset is documented [here](https://github.com/czbiohub/iggtools/wiki).
+It was executed in AWS using hundreds of r5d.24xlarge instances over a period of a couple of days, depositing built products in S3.
+The commands below implicitly reference the products of that build.
+The commands used to perform the build are also part of the IGGTOOLS package, but this page is focused specifically on the analysis steps, not the database construction steps.

 # midas_run_species: species abundance estimation